nyu-software-engineering/course-materials/README.md

 # Software Engineeering

-Slide presentations used to teach software engineering.
+Materials used to teach an engineering approach to the problem of making software.

-## Publishing slides
+## Deployed site

-Slides are auto-generated from the materials in the `slides` folder using Git Pages.
+View the [schedule](https://nyu-database-design.github.io/course-materials/) and [syllabus](https://nyu-database-design.github.io/course-materials/syllabus), which contain links to all deployed course materials.

 ## Running locally

+The code in this repository is used to generate the course website using [jekyll](https://jekyllrb.com/) and continuously deploy it using [GitHub Pages](https://pages.github.com).
+To generate the web site locally...

 - Install Jekyll globally
 - `cd` into the `docs` directory